informalsystems/unclog/README.md

 heading = "## Unreleased"

 # Settings relating to sets (groups) of changes in the changelog.
-For example,
+For example, a
-# the "BREAKING CHANGES" section would be considered a change set.
+# particular version of the software (e.g. "v1.0.0") is typically a change set.
 [change_sets]

 # The filename containing a summary of the intended changes.
 Relative to the